Strada-Gallup’s 2017 College Survey Suggests Higher Ed Is Struggling

 The results of Strada-Gallup’s 2017 College Survey appear to point to a growing disconnect between postsecondary mandates and employer needs.
-As the recently released study found, “While 96% of chief academic officers of colleges and universities believe that their institutions are very or somewhat effective at preparing students for the workforce, only 11% of business leaders strongly agree.”
+As the recently released study found, nearly all (96%) of chief academic officers think their institutions are doing a good job preparing students for the workforce but only 11% of business leaders agree.
 So, what’s the answer?

 There is one trend that has been growing over the past decade: Students increasingly enrol in a postsecondary program because they want a great job on the other end of their degree.
 Esoteric pursuits, such as having time to experience the world and encounter new ideas, are no longer the main reason most people pursue a university degree and this increasingly holds across the liberal arts and STEM-related fields.
-Indeed, as stated in the summary of Strada-Gallup’s 2017 College Survey, “While 73% of incoming freshmen between 2000 and 2009 said getting a better job represented a critical factor in their decision to enrol in college, that percentage has increased to an average of 86% since 2010.
-The question then becomes — once enrolled, how confident are students that they are being prepared to succeed in the workplace?”
+Indeed, as stated in the summary of Strada-Gallup’s 2017 College Survey that close to 75% of first-year students between 2000-2009 were pursuing a college degree for work reasons but by 2010, the percent has edged about 85%.

 Despite the fact that today’s students are worried about the future, the Strada-Gallup’s 2017 College Survey also found that only 40% have ever visited their campus career center.
 But these findings do not apply to all groups.
 While Black and Hispanic students and first-generation university attendees tend to use their career service programs and give them high ratings, other students appear to under-use these services and generally rank them as less helpful.